 In Iowa, the repercussions of a theft conviction are determined by the value of the property stolen, with penalties escalating with the seriousness of the theft.
 The classifications and associated penalties are structured as follows:

-• If the stolen property is valued between $750 and $1,500, it’s classified as third-degree theft, an aggravated misdemeanor, with potential penalties of up to two years in jail and fines from $855 to $8,450.
+- Third-Degree Theft: Property valued between $750 and $1,500.
+Classified as an aggravated misdemeanor.
+Penalties include up to 2 years in jail and fines from $855 to $8,450.

-• Second-degree theft involves property valued between $1,500 and $10,000 and is a Class D felony.
-This could lead to up to five years of incarceration and fines ranging from $1,025 to $10,245.
+- Second-Degree Theft: Property valued between $1,500 and $10,000.
+A Class D felony.
+Penalties include up to 5 years of incarceration and fines from $1,025 to $10,245.

-• Finally, property valued over $10,000 is subject to first-degree theft charges, a Class C felony, which could mean up to 10 years in incarceration and fines from $1,370 to $13,660.
+- First-Degree Theft: Property valued over $10,000.
+A Class C felony.
+Penalties include up to 10 years of incarceration and fines from $1,370 to $13,660.

 In the state of Iowa, certain circumstances surrounding a theft can lead to more severe penalties.
 These are known as aggravating factors, and they significantly influence the judicial outcomes of theft crime cases.
 Among the most critical aggravating factors are:

-• Previous Convictions: Individuals with prior convictions, especially for similar offenses, may face harsher sentences under Iowa’s habitual offender laws.
-Each additional theft conviction can progressively lead to more severe legal consequences.
+- Previous Convictions: Individuals with prior convictions, especially for similar offenses, may face harsher sentences under Iowa’s habitual offender laws.
+Each additional theft conviction can lead to progressively more severe legal consequences.

-Contact Our Theft Crime Lawyers Today
+Contact Dallas County Theft Crime Lawyers for a Free Consultation

 Don’t face theft charges on your own.
 Contact the dedicated Dallas County theft crime lawyers here at Iowa Defenders, PLLC today.
 We’re here to fight for your future, freedom, and reputation.